hauensteina/lc0-server/README.md

 ```
 This is network 10968 from Aug 2018, which was still the best available in Nov 2019 .

-To start server for testing, say
+To start the server for testing, say

 ```bash
 python lc0_server.py